 Remove all scientific samples, chemicals, waste, gases, and cylinders, unless specific permission has been given to leave them aboard.
 If items are left aboard, plan on sending a representative from your group to remove these items from the ship at the designated time & port.
 WHOI is not responsible for items left aboard outside of your designated cruise time.

 Any materials staying aboard must be redundantly labelled with owner’s name, contact information, and cruise Id.

+Double check all of this before departure – will ask for help from usc – friend in a local lab will make it disappear easily

 UNOLS cruise evaluation